Skip to content

 IS CREATINE A STEROID?

 Nope!
-Creatine is well-tolerated and safe to consume dietary supplement in healthy trained and untrained individuals.
+Creatine is well-tolerated and safe to consume dietary supplements in healthy trained and untrained individuals.

 Performance-related studies of Creatine in individuals have consistently reported ergogenic benefits with no clinically significant side effects…